When is America’s Family Pet Expo?

 Can I bring snacks and beverages into the show?

 You may bring snacks/non-alcoholic beverages into the OC Fairgrounds as long as they are in factory sealed plastic receptacles.
 No cans, glass, outside alcohol or hard-sided coolers.
 All belongings are subject to inspection before entering.
 Food and drinks will also be available for purchase at the event.

 I lost or found something at America’s Family Pet Expo, who do I contact?

-The Safety & Security Department handles Lost & Found and can be contact at (714) 708-1588.
+The Safety & Security Department handles Lost & Found and can be contacted at (714) 708-1588.
 Their offices are located on the east side of The Hangar.
 You may also go to the AFPE show office inside of the Hanger Building 18.